 Nye Family Homestead

-Fellow Abigail passenger Dennis Geere left Benjamin money in his will, so one would think they were related in some way but no evidence has been found.
+Fellow Abigail passenger Dennis Geere left Benjamin money in his will, so one would think they were related in some way or had a professional relationship but no evidence has been found.

 Benjamin died between 9 June 1704 when he deeded land to his son Jonathan and 17 May 1707 when he is called deceased when son Jonathan received land.